 Being formed in the faith we cherish is something that never stops.
 The most readily available opportunity for it is the regular participation in the Church’s liturgical life.
 When liturgy is celebrated well and participated in regularly it has significant faith-formative power.
 In addition to this, we also need activities and projects that aim more directly and in a more focused way at the faith education of all parishioners.
 There are different needs for children, for youth and for adults.

 The first place where our children learn the faith is at home.
 The parents and godparents play an important role in the faith formation of children.
 In the coming year, we will organize faith formation activities for children on pedagogical days (PD days).
 We are looking for parishioners who would be interested in sharing in this responsibility for the faith formation of our children.
-Please contact Julie Cool in the parish office if you are interested in helping.
+Please contact the parish office if you are interested in helping.

 The diocese has made outreach to young people (18-35) a pastoral priority for the next five years.
 The Parish Pastoral Council will work with parishioners to identify ways in which our parish community can meet the needs of this group.
 Input from parishioners is very important in this process.

 There are many ways that adults can be provided with opportunities to grow in their faith: guest speakers, discussion of a relevant topic, Bible study, reflection on Sunday Scripture readings, bulletin inserts.
 Parishioners can initiate these activities by bringing them to the attention of the Parish Pastoral Council.

 Preparation for the Sacraments of Initiation

 The sacraments of initiation are those that make us Christian.
 At this time, they also provide us an opportunity to provide faith formation activities for the families and individuals who are requesting these sacraments from the Church: